Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

     * Passive Abilities: Always in effect once the card is in play under the correct conditions.
 Do not require activation.
 Each Passive Ability will have a DB cost from the Master List.
     * Triggered Abilities (includes Interrupts): Activate in response to specific game events.
 Mandatory triggers must be announced and resolved.
 Optional Interrupts may have costs and allow a choice to activate (Rulebook Section VII.A).
 Each Triggered Ability will have a DB cost from the Master List.
 * Ability Costs (Gameplay vs. Design):
     * **Design Budget (DB) Cost:** An internal value from the Master List representing how much of a card's TDB an ability consumes in its design.
+This is its Net DB cost after considering all 7 components from the "Ability Creation Guidelines (ACG)," including any DB rebates from gameplay activation costs.
     * **Gameplay Activation Cost:** For Active Abilities, this is the CP (and potentially other resources like exhausting the card, sacrificing, etc.) a player must pay to use the ability during a game.
-This gameplay cost is separate from its DB design cost but may influence the assignment of its DB cost on the Master List.
+This gameplay cost is separate from its DB design cost but directly influences the assignment of its Net DB cost on the Master List (as detailed in the ACG).
 Printed CP cost of a card is determined by the "Progressive Budget Build" system.

 ## VI.
 Card Count Limits (Deckbuilding Restrictions)